What is Python?

 Python can be used to make games, do data analysis, predictions, control robots and hardware, create GUIs or even to create websites.
 Python can be used in many applications:

-Python allow to be effectively and widely used in scientific and numeric computing by using SciPy, NumPy, Matplotlib - a collection of packages for mathematics, science, and engineering.
+- Python allows being effectively and widely used in scientific and numeric computing by using SciPy, NumPy, Matplotlib - a collection of packages for mathematics, science, and engineering.
 People use Pandas library for data analysis, modeling and so on...

 Since 2003, Python has consistently ranked in the top ten most popular programming languages in the TIOBE Programming Community Index where, as of January 2018, it is the fourth most popular language (behind Java, C, and C++).
 It was selected Programming Language of the Year in 2007 and 2010.